dgurudot/gr/help/hi/HELP-ORDERS.md

 **Canceled:** Orders that were canceled or rejected or error.

-**Note**: A left or right swipe on a specific order allows you to cancel a specific order or create a similar order.
+**Note**: A left swipe on a specific active order allows you to cancel a specific order A right swipe on specific active order allows you to create a similar order or modify order.